Are you interested in getting one of the affordable electric vehicles? Wait for a second, let’s start from the beginning.

 Fossil Fuel and Internal Combustion — those terms are so 20th century!

-If you are among those who wants to lead by example, and end your personal reliance on fossil fuels by obtaining a vehicle that you “plug in” instead of “filling up,” you are not alone — the popularity of electric vehicles has grown exponentially over the last few years.
+If you are among those who want to lead by example and end your personal reliance on fossil fuels by obtaining a vehicle that you “plug-in” instead of “filling up,” you are not alone — the popularity of electric vehicles has grown exponentially over the last few years.
 Thankfully, so has the supply.
 No longer plagued by impracticality and the sci-fi-inspired dorky designs, today’s electric vehicle choices are full-fledged members of our car culture.
-Let’s look at some of today’s offerings:
+Let’s look at some of today’s affordable electric vehicles:

 With a starting price of just under $30,000, the Nissan Leaf is actually a bargain in the world of electric vehicles.
 Top speed of 90+ mph and a range of about 150 miles make this tiny, relatively roomy sub-compact a great city runabout.

 Ford Focus Electric